rug-compling/alpino-docker/README.md

 ### Interactive use ###

-This starts the Alpino GUI:
+This starts the Alpino GUI on Linux:

     Alpino